reactioncommerce/docs/guides/deploying-to-digital-ocean-with-ansible.md

 - A Linux host with at least 2GB of RAM, this guide uses a DigitalOcean droplet
 - A registered domain
 - A DNS manager that supports Certification Authority Authorization (CCA) records, such as Digital Ocean
-- Docker
-- Docker Compose
-- Git
-- Node
-- Yarn
 - Some familiarity with [Traefik](https://github.com/containous/traefik/)

+## Understand what the deployment will look like

-## Open Commerce Services Overview
+**Open Commerce Services Overview**

- - Reaction GraphQL API -
+- **Open Commerce GraphQL API**:
-   The [Reaction GraphQL API](https://github.com/reactioncommerce/reaction) service provides the interface to the Reaction core functionality.
+  The [Open Commerce GraphQL API](https://github.com/reactioncommerce/reaction) service provides the GraphQL interface to the Open Commerce core functionality.
- - Storefront -
+- **Storefront**:
-   The [example storefront](https://github.com/reactioncommerce/example-storefront) service provides the public facing storefront interface that customers will interact with.
+  The [Example storefront](https://github.com/reactioncommerce/example-storefront) service provides the public facing storefront interface that customers will interact with.
- - Reaction Admin -
+- **Open Commerce Admin**:
-   The [Reaction Admin](https://github.com/reactioncommerce/reaction-admin) service is a Meteor application that provides the administration UI to manage products, orders etc.
+  The [Admin](https://github.com/reactioncommerce/reaction-admin) service is a Meteor application that provides the UI to manage products, orders etc.

-## Getting Started

 Open Commerce services will be exposed to the public using [Traefik](https://github.com/containous/traefik/), which is a cloud native router.
 Traefik will act as a reverse proxy that will route traffic to Docker containers.
 As stated above, you will need a registered domain to complete this step, as it will be necessary to manage DNS records for it.

-This guide will use the following sub-domains, where `example.com` will need to substitute it with your domain:
+This guide will use the following subdomains, where `example.com` will need to substitute it with your domain:

 | Subdomain              | Description                       |
 | ---------------------- |-----------------------------------|